bwz3rbot/Discord-3-Strike-Bot/README.md

 ```

-Once Node and Mongo are installed, and you have your ppplication created in the [Discord Developer's Portal](https://discord.com/developers/applications), download the source code on this page and unzip it.
+Once Node and Mongo are installed, and you have your application created in the [Discord Developer's Portal](https://discord.com/developers/applications), download the source code on this page and unzip it to a safe spot on your hard drive.

-Before running the app, you must use npm to install the packages needed to run a Discord bot and access the database.
+Before running the app, you need to use npm to install packages required to run a Discord bot, and also to access the database.

-To do so, first you must open your terminal, and cd into the folder containing the source code you just downloaded.
+To do so, first you must open your terminal, and `cd` into the folder containing the source code you just downloaded.
 Now run this command from the root folder of the codebase:
 ```
 $ mkdir database
+$ mkdir backups
 $ npm i
 ```

 These two commands will
 1. Create a directory for which store your data
+2. Create a directory where you can store your database backups
-2. Install all the nececary dependencies as defined in the [package.json](https://github.com/web-temps/Discord-3-Strike-Bot/blob/main/package.json) file
+3. Install all the nececary dependencies as defined in the [package.json](https://github.com/web-temps/Discord-3-Strike-Bot/blob/main/package.json) file

-Once these packages are completely installed, you will be only one step away from running your bot for the very first time!
+Once these packages are completely installed, you will be only one step away from running your bot.

 # Usage <a name = "usage"></a>